marshyski/cosmodrome/README.md

 # cosmodrome  ``beta``
-YAML backed metadata/tag API to retrieve data for multiple infrastructure, server, build and runtime environments.
+YAML backed metadata/tag API to retrieve data for multiple infrastructure, servers, build and runtime environments.

 *Abstracting Data from Stacks*
 ----------------------------
-This project makes it easier to get non-secret environmental metadata, or host tags for scripts, builds and deployments.
+This project makes it easier to get non-secret environmental/common metadata, or host tags for scripts, builds and deployments.
 Making scripting easier removing logic for environmental awareness based on first two/three IP octets, hostname and closet match of a hostname.

 Example lookup: